 VXT1 – Magnetometer for Very Deep Detection

-VXP/VXV/VXVT – Multi-Channel Systems for Acquisition up to Very Large Areas
+VXP/VXV/VXVT – Multi-Channel Systems for Acquisition of Large Areas

 Software/Hardware for mobile Data Acquisition and Evaluation